Black Radio

-Black Radio is an album by Robert Glasper, recorded with his electric quartet, the Robert Glasper Experiment.
-Released on February 28, 2012, on the Blue Note label, the album won Best R&B Album at the 55th Grammy Awards and also received a nomination for Best R&B Performance from the album cut "Gonna Be Alright (F.T.B.)", which featured R&B singer Ledisi, in February 2013.
+Black Radio is an album by Robert Glasper, recorded with his electric quartet, Robert Glasper Experiment.
+Released on February 28, 2012, on the Blue Note label, the album won Best R&B Album at the 55th Grammy Awards and also received a nomination for Best R&B Performance for the album cut "Gonna Be Alright (F.T.B.)", which featured R&B singer Ledisi, in February 2013.